Joseph K. Munyao: Party leadership

 Munyao served for many years as the national chairman of the Democratic Party.
-In February 2022, he stepped down in favor of Justin Muturi, who was elected party leader.
+In February 2022, he stepped down in favour of Justin Muturi, who was elected party leader.

 Business and farming

-Munyao is a businessman and farmer.
-Since 1973, he has managed Plastic Products (K) Ltd and operates a commercial farm in Kalawa, Makueni, where he practices mixed agriculture including dairy, poultry, citrus, and cotton.
+Munyao was a businessman and farmer.
+From 1973, he managed Plastic Products (K) Ltd and operated a commercial farm in Kalawa, Makueni, where he practised mixed agriculture including dairy, poultry, citrus and cotton.

+Death

+Munyao died on 22 November 2025, at the age of 85.

 Legacy

 Munyao's career spanned both the single-party and multi-party eras in Kenyan politics.
 He is remembered for contributions to livestock policy and infrastructure development in rural areas during his ministerial tenure.